 Finding the right seal isn’t just about size—it’s about performance in real-world conditions.

-- Choose a hydraulic seal based on size, pressure rating, temperature tolerance, and material compatibility.
+- Choose based on seal type, temperature, pressure, and material compatibility.

-- Material – NBR, FKM, PTFE, and TPU offer different heat and chemical resistance.
+- Material – NBR, FKM, PTFE, TPU all have unique chemical and heat resistance.

-- Temperature Range – Seals must withstand the operating temperature of the system.
+- Temperature Range – Your seal must endure the operating conditions.